MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 > [!NOTE]
 > Some important metadata files that are needed by the `--verify` option must be in the layout folder.
 If these metadata files are missing, "--verify" cannot run and Setup gives you an error.
 If you experience this error, try to update the layout again, or re-create a new network layout in a different folder.

-Remember that Microsoft ships updates to Visual Studio periodically, so a more recent layout might not contain the same version as the initial layout, unless you use the [fixed link bootstrappers](#download-the-visual-studio-bootstrapper-to-create-the-network-layout).
+Remember that Microsoft ships updates to Visual Studio periodically, so, if you're using an [evergreen bootstrapper](#download-the-visual-studio-bootstrapper-to-create-the-network-layout), then a more recent layout might not contain the same version as the initial layout.
+However, if you use a [fixed link bootstrappers](#download-the-visual-studio-bootstrapper-to-create-the-network-layout), then you'll (almost) always get a deterministic file set.

 ### Fix a layout